ABOUT US

 Hello, we are David and Meghan Jaquith- the local business owners and operators of Escape The Pike.

 We take fun seriously.
-Combined, we have played nearly two hundred different escape rooms around the world.
-We know what has impressed us… and what hasn’t.
-Our goal is to provide you with a quality setting and experience:
+Combined, we have played over two hundred different escape rooms around the world.
+We know what has impressed us… and what hasn’t so we poured all our knowledge into our hand crafted escape rooms.

-• For your entertainment and engagement, our story lines and themes have been carefully planned with the consultation of enthusiasts and an experienced game designer.
+For your entertainment and engagement, We plan our story lines and themes carefully for maximum entertainment.
+We not only put all our experience into the rooms but consultad with enthusiasts and an experienced game designer.

-It is our goal that you enjoy yourself, are challenged, receive a lot of value for your investment, and have the opportunity to come together in a new way with friends, family, co-workers, and perhaps even strangers– if you’re game.
+It is our goal that you enjoy yourself, are challenged, receive a lot of value for your money, and have the opportunity to come together in a new way with friends, family and co-workers.

 In the Army, David’s nickname was “Snack'“- for the care packages he used to receive.
 After an hour of intense play, we thought you might want the opportunity to grab a snack.
 So, we are stocked up with lots of goodies!